 Witbiers or “White Beers” date back to 14th century Belgium, and are characterized by their large proportion of wheat compared to barley.
 The addition of spices like coriander and lemon peel are quite traditional and offer a unique flavor to balance the beer’s refreshing tartness.

-The high levels of wheat also contribute to the signature cloudiness of the beer, but with a pale color.
-These beers are typically lower in alcohol are quite light despite the full mouthfeel.
+The high levels of wheat also contribute to the signature cloudiness of the beer, though it retains a pale color.
+These beers are typically lower in alcohol and light despite the full mouthfeel.
 They have become synonymous with summer because of their thirst-quenching freshness and bright flavor!

 Both lifelong beer fans and new adopters will likely be familiar with the term “craft beer.”
-It’s a widely used, yet virtually unregulated, term that’s meant to identity small, independently owned breweries.
+It’s a widely used, yet virtually unregulated, term that’s meant to identify small, independently owned breweries.

 The Brewer’s Association, a community of over 5,400 craft brewers, has even noted that a brewery must produce less than 6 million barrels of beer a year in order to be considered “craft.”

-Based on this definition, it’s already difficult to understand why Blue Moon totes the label “craft beer” when it’s owned by industry giant Millercoors, which produced a whopping 137 million barrels in 2019 after its merger with Anheuser-Busch.
+Based on this definition, it’s already difficult to understand why Blue Moon Brewing Co totes the label “craft beer” when it’s owned by industry giant MillerCoors, which produced a whopping 137 million barrels in 2019 after its merger with Anheuser-Busch.

 But then there are other, more subjective ways to argue why Blue Moon is not a craft beer.
 Many aficionados call Blue Moon an entry-level beer that offers little in the way of complexity and uniqueness, while some argue that it simply lacks flavor.